i-brnrd/patchLSD/TASK.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14977005.svg)](https://doi.org/10.5281/zenodo.14977005)

-Unity implementation of the [Patch Foraging Task](https://doi.org/10.1038/ncomms12327) (Marco Wittmann, 2016) designed to investigate switching behaviour via Leave-Stay Decisions (LSD) influenced by reward rates.\
+Unity implementation of the [Patch Foraging Task](https://doi.org/10.1038/ncomms12327) (Marco Wittmann, 2016) designed to investigate the influence of time linked reward rates on switching behaviour.\
 This document also details the minor differences in functionality between device builds and the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a>.

 ### Contents